twolfson/twolfson.com/articles/learning-to-forget.md

 - When I am walking and need to remember a task (e.g. commuting and need to ship a package)

 ## Splitting mental space for personal and work
 Thinking about work tasks while you are in your personal life can be unnecessarily stressful.
+Often they are tasks that you are unable to do at the moment and you already know what needs to be done.

-I try my best to keep personal things personal and work things work.
+As a result, I try my best to keep personal things personal and work things for work.

 When working:

 - Avoid checking personal email as it will remind you of stressing other tasks that you have in your daily life

-Working in an office is a great way to spatially separate work and personal

 When working remotely, never directly context switch between work and personal tasks.
 Always do something between them.
 For me, I sleep my computer and go get dinner or take a walk.

-Vice versa for personal:
+When not working (e.g. personal life):
 - Avoid checking work email as it will remind you of stressing other tasks that you have in your daily life

-// TODO: Is this good advice?

 - Push notifications for email are a really bad habit and will cause unnecessary stress
+    - Instead, feel free to check work email when you have downtime and can actually facilitate it
+    - If you are an engineer, try to set up something like Pager Duty which will call you about the immediately important things

 ## Tip of my tongue moments
 This is a re-application of the "Falling asleep" trick.
 We have all had "I just had it" moments.
 We thought of something but then lost it a second later.